Testing-Game-SAD-2023/A13/wiki/developer/Leaderboard Feature.md

 The leaderboard provides two distinct ranking metrics:

-1. **Experience Points Ranking**: Players are ranked based on their total accumulated experience points earned by defeating robots throughout their gameplay.
+1. **Experience Points Ranking**: players are ranked based on their total accumulated experience points earned by defeating robots throughout their gameplay.

-2. **Unique Wins Ranking**: Players are ranked by the number of unique victories achieved.
+2. **Unique Wins Ranking**: players are ranked by the number of unique victories achieved in Single Match mode.
 A victory is considered unique when defined by the triplet (class, robot, difficulty level).
 Multiple wins by the same user against the same robot, on the same class, and at the same difficulty level count as a single victory for this ranking.

 ### User Interface

 Access to the leaderboard page is restricted to authenticated players only.

-**Access:** Players can access the leaderboard through the "Leaderboard" entry added to the ellipsis menu in the top-right corner of the application's homepage.
+Players can access the leaderboard through the "Leaderboard" entry added to the ellipsis menu in the top-right corner of the application's homepage.
 This entry directs to the `/leaderboard` endpoint.

 The interface includes:
 - A sortable table displaying player rankings with first name, last name, email, and score;